 - Compression stockings - to discourage blood from pooling.

 - Elevation - gravity-assisted drainage.

 - Weight loss - to reduce pressure on feet.

 - Not standing for long periods.

 - Exercising the feet and walking to improve circulation.

 Along with other problems, the retention of water can result in swelling in your feet.
 Your doctor will advise on medication and dietary changes to treat the kidney disease.
 If you manage your kidney disease, you will have fewer problems with your feet.

 Problems with your liver result in fluid retention and foot swelling.
 You can damage your liver by substance abuse, obesity, viruses, and some genetic causes.
 If you treat your liver disease, you reduce the swelling in your feet.

+Deep Vein Thrombosis occurs when a clot forms that blocks normal blood flow in the deep veins.
 Blood clots are solid masses of blood that can form in your veins and impeded blood flow.
 If the swelling in the foot is the result of a blood clot, you expect only one foot to be impacted, depending on where the clot forms.
 You may also feel pain or tenderness and see a reddening of the skin.

 If you are at risk of blood clots, your doctor will advise preventive measures like: